kovach/web2/docs/live.md

 ### UI synthesis

-We are experimenting with *GUI inference*: generation of a minimal external interface that allows interaction with a ruleset.
+We are experimenting with *UI inference*: generation of a minimal external interface that allows interaction with a rule set.
 This problem has several
 steps:

   - specify a program